-The Board of Directors has approved and adopted a Business charter of joint work conduct and its implementation for the Company.
-The Business Charter emphasizes a culture of professional and ethical behavior that enhances investor confidence in the company's financial integrity and safety.
+The role of the Board of Directors is to set the standards and principles that help establish the company's ethical concepts and values.
+The Board of Directors has approved and adopted a code of conduct and its implementation for the Company.
+The code of conduct emphasizes a culture of professional and ethical behavior that enhances investor confidence in the company's financial integrity and safety.
 Commitment to this charter is the responsibility of every individual and employee of the company.
-The Charter includes the commitment of all employees of the Company to the laws and internal policies of the Business Charter, as well as commitment to the principles of honesty and integrity and not to exploit their positions for personal gains.
+The Charter includes the commitment of all employees of the Company to the laws and internal policies of the code of conduct, as well as commitment to the principles of honesty and integrity and not to exploit their positions for personal gains.
 Maintaining confidentiality and maintaining information.
-The Business Charter stresses that necessity of following the standards and requirements for professional conduct and ethical standards, in accordance with the Capital Market Authority's executive bylaws.
+The code of conduct stresses that necessity of following the standards and requirements for professional conduct and ethical standards, in accordance with the Capital Market Authority's executive bylaws.
 It also deals with the Conflicts of interests, prohibiting bribery, and regulating the relationship of employees with each other on the one hand and between them and the company's clients on the other hand.
 The Charter also regulates reporting on violations of laws, policies and regulations of the company and the investigation process.
 This is in order to avoid violations that the company may be exposed to.

-Summary of Policies and Mechanisms for Reducing Conflict of Interest Cases:
+• Summary of Policies and Mechanisms for Reducing Conflict of Interest Cases: